plague-spreader/polygen/README.md

 ## Description

 This program can generate strings given a type-2 grammar.
-In the `grm` directory there are examples; all of these are parodying habits, stereotypes and trends (of Italy in the 2000s).

 The grammar meta-language are written in a slightly more expressive version of EBNF (Extended Backus-Naur Form).
 Refer to the manuals in the `manual` directory (currently only the Italian version is available) or to the `Quick grammar description` below.

+In the `grm` directory there are examples; all of these are parodying habits, stereotypes and trends (of Italy in the 2000s).

+### How to parody (extracted from polygen website)
+A parody is constructed by focusing on one particular topic (a funny one) and then by extracting and abstracting as much rules and patterns (in a formal grammar fashion).

+Polygen will then reproduce it by randomly creating strings according to the input grammar.

+Randomicity is perfect for this purpose since it is unpredictable and does not follow sentence's semantics.

 ## Usage